Planning and Monitoring

 Curriculum Level Planning and Monitoring Considerations

 Intervention at all levels is managed in close collaboration with parents, allied health professionals (if there are signs that this is warranted) and others who may be able to give support either directly or indirectly.
-Where a collaborative plan of intervention requires to be developed, all parties involved may require to meet with parents to ensure a common strategy for supporting the child.
+Where a collaborative plan of intervention for a child needs to be developed, all involved parties should meet with the parents to ensure a common strategy for supporting the child.
 A record should be kept of any such meetings and retained with the paperwork for the Staged Process of Assessment and Intervention.

 Levels of Planning and Dyslexia

 All children and young people should be involved in personal learning planning (PLP).
 PLP sets out aims and goals for individuals to achieve that relate to their own circumstances.
 They must be manageable and realistic and reflect the strengths of the child or young person as well as their development needs.

 Monitoring their progress in achieving these aims and goals will determine whether additional support is working.
 For most children, including many who are dyslexic, a PLP will be enough to arrange and monitor their learning development.
 The 2010 Code of Practice says that children with additional support needs should be involved in their personal learning planning.
 It also says that, for many, this will be enough to meet their needs.

 Some examples of PLP which support children and young people with dyslexia will be available soon.

 If a PLP does not enable sufficient planning, a child or young person’s PLP can be supported by an individualised educational programme (IEP).
 IEPs are usually provided when the curriculum planning is required to be ‘significantly’ different from the class curriculum.
 Involvement with group work or extraction for a number of sessions a week does not normally meet the criteria for an IEP.